ARTICLES

-A Nostalgic Journey Through Otaru's Retro Architecture: 9 Must-See Historic Buildings Selected by "Tabi to Craft"
+A Tour of Otaru's Retro Masterpieces: 9 Nostalgic and Historic Buildings Selected by 'Tabi to Craft'

 Commentary and Guide: "Tabi to Craft"

-I create and sell original papercrafts that replicate the evocative cityscapes and scenery of Japan.
-Since my work is based on materials (photographs) I gather on-site, I travel all over Japan for research.
-Through this process, I share the charm of various regions in Japan, primarily through the history of their architecture.
+We create and sell original papercrafts that replicate the evocative cityscapes and scenery of Japan.
+Since our work is based on materials (photos) we gather on-site, we travel and research all over Japan.
+Through this process, we share the charm of various regions in Japan, primarily through the history of their architecture.

 1. Otaru Station

 The evocative atmosphere of Otaru Station.
 A retro feeling greets you the moment you step off the train.
-The Otaru station building has a similar atmosphere to Ueno Station in Tokyo, as construction for both began around the same time.
+The Otaru station building has a similar feel to Ueno Station, as they were constructed around the same time.
 The current Otaru station building was built in 1934.
 It was the first modern, concrete station in Hokkaido.
-This is the third station building to stand on this site.
+This is the third-generation station building.

 ■Location: 2-22-15 Inaho, Otaru-shi

-Click here for details and map information for "JR Otaru Station"
+Click here for details and map of "JR Otaru Station"

 2. Former Mitsui Bank Otaru Branch

-This is the Former Mitsui Bank Otaru Branch, an architectural masterpiece in Otaru, Hokkaido.
-The most breathtaking feature is the beautiful ceiling with its open atrium, surrounding corridors, and plaster-decorated patterns.
-They hold art performances using projection mapping here, which is a must-see.
+This is the Former Mitsui Bank Otaru Branch, a masterpiece of architecture in Otaru, Hokkaido.
+The most breathtaking feature is the beautiful ceiling with its surrounding gallery in the atrium and ornate plaster decorations.
+They hold art performances using projection mapping here, which is definitely something to see.

 It was built in 1927, designed by the Sone Chujo Architectural Office.
 It is one of the buildings that conveys the pre-war appearance of Otaru, which prospered from herring fishing and was even called the "Wall Street of the North."